ddmitov/perl-executing-browser/README.md

 Perl Executing Browser
 ----------------------------------------------------------------------------------------

-Perl Executing Browser (PEB) is a minimalistic C++ Qt5 WebKit graphical framework for local CGI-like or AJAX Perl5 scripts executed without a web server as desktop data-driven applications.
+Perl Executing Browser (PEB) is a minimalistic C++ Qt 5 WebKit graphical framework for local CGI-like or AJAX Perl 5 scripts executed without a web server as desktop data-driven applications.
 Local scripts can be fed from HTML forms using CGI protocol GET and POST methods or using jQuery AJAX requests.
 HTML-based interface for interaction with the built-in Perl debugger is also available.

 ## Design Objectives

-* **1. Fast and easy graphical framework for Perl5 desktop applications:**
+* **1. Fast and easy graphical framework for Perl 5 desktop applications:**
-    use Perl5, JavaScript, HTML5 and CSS to create beautiful desktop data-driven applications;
+    use Perl 5, JavaScript, HTML5 and CSS to create beautiful desktop data-driven applications;

 * **2. Zero installation:**
     run your applications from any folder;

 * **3. Cross-platform availability:**
-    use it on every platform, where Perl5, Qt5 and QtWebKit are available;
+    use it on every platform, where Perl 5, Qt 5 and QtWebKit are available;

 * **4. Secure user-space solution:**
     no daemons or services are installed or started, no privileged ports are opened, no firewall notifications are triggered;